top of page

 Who Is ALICE?

-ALICE, an acronym for Asset Limited, Income Constrained, Employed, represents the growing number of families who are unable to afford the basics of housing, food, child care, health care, technology, and transportation.
-Despite working hard, ALICE lives paycheck to paycheck and is one emergency away from falling into financial ruin.
+As leaders across the country talk daily about the low-income workers essential to our economy, our United Way developed the ALICE name and measurements in 2009 to shine a spotlight on this group.
+It represents hardworking families who have been left behind — unable to afford the basics of housing, food, child care, health care, technology, and transportation.
+Despite working hard as our nation’s child care educators, home health aides, and cashiers, ALICE lives paycheck to paycheck and is one emergency away from falling into financial ruin.

 Meet ALICE